METRORail: Cancellations and BRT conversions

 METRO began negotiations with Southern Pacific (SP) to acquire the tracks and right-of-way alongside the Eastex Freeway that were formerly owned by the San Antonio and Aransas Pass Railroad and a conceptual agreement was reached in December 1992; METRO would re-use the line for commuter rail service.
 However, after METRO decided to purchase a subset of the original agreement at a fraction of the agreed-upon price, SP sued and the a settlement was reached in 1997, with METRO purchasing 58 mi for $72 million.
 Shortly after the purchase was completed, business interests pressured METRO into selling a portion of the right-of-way to the Harris County Toll Road Authority, which was eventually developed into the Westpark Tollway.
 By 2006, a proposed revised corridor along Richmond was drawing opposition from local business owners and Texas Rep. Martha Wong, who advocated for a route along Westpark instead.
 In August 2010, a budget shortfall of $49 million was announced by METRO, which halted progress on the University Line.
 The line had received a final Federal Record of Decision letter from the FTA in July but METRO had not announced a construction schedule or funding plan.
 Since then, BRT service has been proposed along the corridor instead.

 METRO published the "Uptown-West Loop Planning Study" in 2004, which was a proposed light rail line along Post Oak Boulevard and West Inner Loop, connecting new stations at Bellaire (at the junction with U.S. Route 59) and Northwest Transit Center (at the junction with I-10).
 In the alternatives analysis, bus rapid transit (BRT) service was considered and dismissed as an alternative to light rail, due to the reduced capacity of BRT vehicles and the strong community preference for rail.
-Due to lack of funds, it was announced in early 2013 that the Uptown Line will be constructed initially as a bus rapid transit (BRT) line.
+Due to lack of funds, it was announced in early 2013 that the Uptown Line (now Silver Line) will be constructed initially as a bus rapid transit (BRT) line.
 The design will feature the ability to easily convert the line to light rail in the future.
 This will allow the line to be functional as early as 2017.

-Following METRO's 2010 annual audit, the agency decided to cancel the Burnett Plaza project. million was spent on the initial design of the proposed intermodal terminal.
-This was part of a US$168 million asset liquidation.
-The price of the land US$21 million is valued separately. million of the liquidation was listed as "unrealized assets", including charges for redundant design contractors and changes.
+Following METRO's 2010 annual audit, the agency decided to cancel the Burnett Plaza project. $41 million was spent on the initial design of the proposed intermodal terminal.
+This was part of a $168 million asset liquidation.
+The price of the land $21 million is valued separately. $61 million of the liquidation was listed as "unrealized assets", including charges for redundant design contractors and changes.